You are here > Home / Building Capacity

 Who are we looking for?
 We are looking for smart students who are interested in further study and research.
 While we mostly do economic research, we are not necessarily seeking economics students.
 Students should have a strong background in economics, mathematics, statistics, geography or a similar field.
 Internships typically last around twelve weeks over the summer months, though this is flexible.
 Interns work a paid 40 hour week at our Wellington office.

-Past recipients of summer internships (click on the names to see more info about their time at Motu, including any publications): Alex Olssen, Andrew McCarthy, Darian Woods, David Kennedy, Emma Brunton, Gemma Wills, Hugh McDonald, Jasmine Lawrence, Josh Pemberton, Kerry Paps, Michelle Poland, Morag McDonald, Nicholas Tarrant, Oliver Browne, Riddhi Gupta, Robert Sourrell, Ruth Pinkerton, Stephen Hutton, Wendy Pottinger, Zack Dorner
+Past recipients of summer internships (click on the names to see more info about their time at Motu, including any publications): Alex Olssen, Andrew McCarthy, Darian Woods, David Kennedy, Emma Brunton, Gemma Wills, Hugh McDonald, Jasmine Lawrence, Josh Pemberton, Katy Bergstrom, Kerry Paps, Michelle Poland, Morag McDonald, Nicholas Tarrant, Oliver Browne, Riddhi Gupta, Robert Sourrell, Ruth Pinkerton, Stephen Hutton, Wendy Pottinger, Zack Dorner

 Applications for 2014/15 are currently open.
 See our Vacancies page for more information and to apply for the 2014/15 summer.